In this guide 8 sections

 Magnesium plays multiple roles in sleep regulation.
 It activates the parasympathetic nervous system, helps regulate GABA, supports circadian rhythm stability, and reduces anxiety and muscle tension.
 During menopause, when your nervous system is hyperaroused and your GABA system is depleted, magnesium supplementation can be genuinely helpful.

 Magnesium glycinate is the superior form for sleep.
 Glycine itself is a calming amino acid that enhances magnesium’s relaxing effects.
 The combination is more effective than magnesium alone and gentler on digestion than other forms.
-Shop Pure Encapsulations is the form we keep coming back to — clinical-grade, no fillers, hypoallergenic.
+Shop Pure Encapsulations is the form we keep coming back to, clinical grade, no fillers, hypoallergenic.
+(Our wider magnesium for sleep guide compares the four most useful forms in detail.)

-Dosage: 200–400 mg taken 30–60 minutes before bed.
+Dosage: 200 to 400 mg taken 30 to 60 minutes before bed.
 Start at the lower end and increase gradually if needed.
-Sleep improvement often appears within 3–7 days, though anxiety and stress reduction typically take 2–3 weeks as your body’s baseline magnesium status rebuilds.
+Sleep improvement often appears within 3 to 7 days, though anxiety and stress reduction typically take 2 to 3 weeks as your body’s baseline magnesium status rebuilds.

 Mindfulness and Sleep Restriction Therapy